H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 Restrictions and guidelines

-· In dual-link backup, make sure the ACs are the same model and use the same software version.
+· In a dual-link hot backup network, make sure the ACs have the same model and software version.

 · Use the serial ID labeled on the AP's rear panel to specify an AP.

-· In dual-link backup configured with AP license synchronization, if an AC is disconnected for over 30 days, licenses installed on the AC become unavailable for the other AC in the synchronization group.
-New APs cannot use the synchronized licenses to come online, but online APs are not affected.
+· In a dual-link hot backup and AP license synchronization network, if an AC disconnects for over 30 days, its shared AP licenses become invalid on the other AC.
+Newly connected APs on the other AC cannot use the shared AP licenses, but existing APs remain online.

 Software version